chris-pinier/N200-Latency-and-VET/README.md

 <details>
 <summary>Nunez et al. (2019)</summary></br>
 1. Response time and choice data from participants fitted to drift-diffusion models (DDM)</br>
 2. Response time data simulated with various amounts of trial-to-trial variability in NDT and evidence accumulation rate</br>
-  3. Mean NDT across trials was well estimated by 10th percentiles of response time distributions</br>
+3. Mean NDT across trials was well estimated by 10th percentiles of response time distributions</br></br>

+<b>Conclusion</b></br>
+N200 latencies:
+- vary across individuals
+- are modulated by external visual noise
+- increase by x milliseconds when response time increases by x milliseconds</br>

+<b>Limitations</b></br>
+hypothesis might not hold true in all conditions:</br>
+- lack of a 1-to-1 ms linear relationship on single-trials
+- supporting evidence was only shown in one type of task
 </details>

 <h2>N200 Identification</h2>